Intervention Overview

 World Furniture for Equal Dignity

 Evelin Lindner has developed ideas for furniture that draw upon the traditions from several cultures.
 Particularly her office furniture combines information technology with the message of human dignity.
-The donations given for this furniture would be fed into the activities of Human Dignity and Humiliation Studies.

 World Design for Equal Dignity